-SPCC CHECKLIST FedCenter.gov published the checklist used by EPA inspectors when conducting a inspection of a facility's compliance with the Spill Prevention, Control, and Countermeasure (SPCC) rule at Title 40 Code of Federal Regulation (CFR) Part 112.
-The checklist is a required tool to help federal inspectors (or their contractors) record observations for the site inspection and review of the SPCC Plan.
+SPCC CHECKLIST FedCenter.gov published the checklist used by EPA inspectors when conducting inspections of facility compliance with the Spill Prevention, Control, and Countermeasure (SPCC) rule at Title 40 Code of Federal Regulation (CFR) Part 112.
+The checklist is a required tool to help federal inspectors record observations for the site inspection and review of the SPCC Plan.
 The checklist must be completed in order for an inspection to count toward an agency measure.
-The completed checklist and supporting documentation (such as photo logs or additional notes) serve as the inspection report.
-It addresses requirements for onshore facilities including Tier II Qualified Facilities (excluding facilities involved in oil drilling, production and workover activities) that meet the eligibility criteria set forth in §112.3(g)(2).
+The completed checklist and supporting documentation serve as the inspection report.
+It addresses requirements for onshore facilities including Tier II Qualified Facilities that meet the eligibility criteria set forth in §112.3(g)(2).
 For more information, refer to 40 CFR Part 112.

-PROHIBITION ON USE OF LEAD PIPES, SOLDER, AND FLUX EPA scheduled a public meeting and webinar to obtain input on potential revisions to regulations for the Prohibition on Use of Lead Pipes, Solder and Flux (80 FR 17020).
-The Safe Drinking Water Act (SDWA) prohibits the use or introduction into commerce of pipes, pipe or plumbing fittings or fixtures, solder and flux that are not lead free.
+PROHIBITION ON USE OF LEAD PIPES, SOLDER, AND FLUX EPA scheduled a public meeting and webinar to obtain input on potential revisions to regulations for the Prohibition on Use of Lead Pipes, Solder, and Flux (80 FR 17020).
+The Safe Drinking Water Act (SDWA) prohibits the use or introduction into commerce of pipes, pipe or plumbing fittings or fixtures, solder, and flux that are not lead free.
 The revisions are necessary due to SDWA amendments enacted by Congress in the Reduction of Lead in Drinking Water Act of 2011 and the Community Fire Safety Act of 2013.
 For more information, contact Brian D'Amico at (202) 566-1069 or click here.